selcukcihan/job-hunter/README.md

+Watch https://youtu.be/8rZ1e1J4hTU?si=3ssRQzyuqkGMj1v3 to learn more about Cloudflare Workflows

 ### Prompt

 I am planning to build a tool that reminds of new job postings on a list of small scale early startups.